sbb-design-systems/lyne-components/README.md

   - Before production: regenerate all keys
 - for DEPLOYMENTS.md: in which timezone should we format the date?
 - DEPLOYMENTS.md might get large over time.
 Should we limit it to x releases?
-- build_release_urls.js -> check if there is a limit in the deployments request.
-Do we get the latest 50?
-100?
-Do we get all?
-Probably, we need to limit it so  the response does not take too long
 - in Deployments.md: if a dev is changing the content and pushing to the repo, might we run into merge-conflicts? if yes, how could build_release_urls.js handle these?
 - decide if we should fix dependencies/devDependencies in package json.
 If so, which ones?
 Why?
 Probably fix to minor version?
 Or Major?
 - Add yml linter (for .travis.yml)